 Dale Ahlquist, founder of the American Chesterton Society, masterfully presents the genius of Catholic convert and 20th century literary giant G.K.
 Chesterton.
 He shares how this “King of Satire” predicted many of the societal ills of our day and pointed out the remedies for them.
 Discover the wisdom of this literary critic, playwright, novelist, Catholic theologian, and apologist.

 Thomas Smith shares important insights about the beliefs and practices of the Latter-Day Saints (also known as Mormons) and why many of today's Catholics are ill-prepared to respond to their challenge.
 He shares his own personal experience as a former Mormon and now-revert to the Catholic Faith.
 Listen as he examines the Mormon church from a Catholic perspective, and get the answers you've been l...
 [More]

-View book sample In the ancient disciple-rabbi relationship, the disciple would follow the rabbi so closely that he would be covered in the dust kicked up from his rabbi’s feet.
-Thousands of years later, though we walk on roads of pavement and not dust, we are still called to be disciples—to follow our Rabbi, Jesus Christ, so closely that we are covered with his life, changed, and made new. ...
+This book is out of stock.ETA: 4/26/2019 View book sample In the ancient disciple-rabbi relationship, the disciple would follow the rabbi so closely that he would be covered in the dust kicked up from his rabbi’s feet.
+Thousands of years later, though we walk on roads of pavement and not dust, we are still called to be disciples—to follow our Rabbi, Jesus Christ, so closely that we are cover...
 [More]

 Written over 400 years ago, Introduction to the Devout Life is still one of the most popular books for those pursuing holiness.
 St. Francis de Sales explains how to turn that desire for sanctity into resolutions that yield grace-filled results.
 Themes within the book include: -Pursuing a devout life whole-heartedly-Incorporating prayer and sacraments into a busy schedule-Growing in virtue-Battlin...
 [More]